Jura Z6 Review: Is It Good For You?

 jura z6 review

-When it comes to super-automatic espresso machines, the Jura Z6 is hard to beat.
-From high-tech design to consistently good coffee, this model sets the standard for the entire market.
+When it comes to super-automatic machines, the Jura Z6 is hard to beat.
+From high-tech design to consistently good , this sets the for the entire market.

 Now, the real question is – is the Jura Z6 the right espresso maker for you?